GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/index.md

 <small>From Ma, Sisi, et al. "De-novo learning of genome-scale regulatory networks in S. cerevisiae." *Plos one* 9.9 (2014): e106479. (available under license [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) )</small>

 A given environmental cue typically triggers the activation of a specific regulatory pathway (i.e. a part of the cell-wide GRN), with regulators modulating the expression of their target in a cascade.
 Thus, understanding the dynamics of gene expression regulation is key to deciphering how organisms react to certain triggers.

+#### Simulating Gene Regulatory Networks

+One way to understand the dynamics of GRNs is through simulation.
+Simulating GRNs allows us to:

+- Test hypotheses about the GRN (by comparing gene expression data collected experimentally to simulations based on our current understanding of the network);
+- predict the response of an organism to a specific condition (e.g. predict the behaviour of a human cell to the presence of a hormone);
+- predict the behaviour of the system in response to modifications of the GRN (e.g. what happens when a critical gene is mutated in a cancer cell?);
+- understand the emerging properties of the system (e.g. a specific pattern of regulation leading to a particular cellular behaviour);
+- To evaluate the performance of statistical tools used to reconstruct GRNs from gene expression data (this is the main reason why `sismonr` was developed).

+There are many types of models that can be developed to simulate GRNs.
+For example:

+- Logical models: each gene in a GRN is considered as a switch with two states, ON and OFF.
+Depending on the state of a regulator at time t and the type of regulation exerted by the regulator on its target (i.e. activative or repressive), the target gene switch state (or remain in the same state) at time t+1;
+- Continuous and deterministic models: differential expressions are used to describe how the concentrations of the different mRNAs and proteins evolve over time.
+Regulatory functions are used to describe the change in the production of mRNAs or proteins of a target gene as a function of the concentration of regulator molecules.
+- Discrete and stochastic models: biochemical reactions represent the production, transformation and decay of the molecules (DNA, mRNA and proteins) present in the system of interest.
+A Stochastic Simulation Algorithm is used to predict the evolution of the different molecules' absolute abundance over time, by simulating the occurrence of the different reactions in the system.

+Each type of model has its own advantages and drawbacks.
+In this workshop, we will be focusing on the discrete and stochastic class of models.
+It explicitly accounts for the stochastic noise inherent to biological systems; it is a good option to simulate GRNs as some of the regulatory molecules might be present in small numbers; but the computational burden restrict the simulations to models of GRNs of small size.